stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 This tutorial will take you from zero to a Stormpath enabled application featuring Spring Boot WebMVC and Spring Security integration.

 It should take about 30 minutes from start to finish.
-If you are looking for a barebones intro to using Stormpath and Spring Boot, check out the :doc:`quickstart`.
+If you are looking for a bare bones intro to using Stormpath and Spring Boot, check out the :doc:`quickstart`.

 If you've already gone through the quickstart, jump over to the :ref:`spring-boot-meet-stormpath` section.

-If you are already familiar with Spring Boot and Spring Security, jump right to the :ref:`spring-security-refined` section to see how nicely Stormpath integrates with Spring Security.

 We will be referring to the tutorial code found `here <https://github.com/stormpath/stormpath-sdk-java/tree/master/tutorials/spring-boot>`_.

+All of the code in the tutorial makes use of the ``stormpath-default-spring-boot-starter``.
+This starter has it all:
+Spring WebMvc, Spring Security and the Thymeleaf templating engine - all integrated with Stormpath.
+Component features, such as Spring Security, can easily be disabled through the use of properties or via annotations.

 Topics: